 Alyson Iwamoto - Pinky's

 If there's a new must-try bar program in town, it's more than likely Alyson Iwamoto is on the bar team.
 She's bartended at many of LA's best bars and restaurants, including Thunderbolt, Death & Co, The Varnish, Bavel, Here's Looking At You, and the late, great Bibo Ergo Sum.
-Iwamoto is currently the beverage director at Pinky’s (1816 1/2 N. Vermont Ave, Los Angeles 90027), a hidden gem in Los Feliz from the team behind Atrium.
+Iwamoto was most recently the opening beverage director at Pinky’s (1816 1/2 N. Vermont Ave, Los Angeles 90027), a hidden gem in Los Feliz from the team behind Atrium.

 Inspired by '80s beach culture, Aly's cocktails include the Three Day Weekend (bourbon, pineapple rum, banana), Lunar Wake (mezcal, Cynar, apple, celery, lime, black salt), Midnight Jolt (vodka, espresso, nuts, citrus, fennel) and the frozen Rip Tai’d – date infused Scotch, dark rum, Madeira, sunflower orgeat, curaçao, and lemon.

 Iwamoto is also active in the LA bar community - in 2021, she organized “Liquid Love Letters,” a fundraising event that featured 10 AAPI bartenders with proceeds donated to Hate is a Virus.